Theodore Braybrooke Panabokke: Political career

 From 1976 to 1977 he was the Chairman of the Board of Directors of the Sri Lanka Freedom from Hunger Campaign.
-In 1978 he was appointed High Commissioner to India and served till 1982, thus becoming the only father son pair to hold the post.
+In 1978 he was appointed High Commissioner to India and served till 1982, thus becoming the only father-son pair to hold the post.
 From 1984 to 1986 he was Chairman of the Nation Builders’ Association.

 He was appointed Chancellor of the University of Peradeniya in 1984 and held office until his death in 1989.

 Family

-Panabokke married Somawathie Nugapitiya, daughter of Kuda Banda Nugapitiya in 1939 and had two daughters.
+Panabokke married Somawathie Nugapitiya, daughter of Kuda Banda Nugapitiya in 1939 and they had two daughters.
 His home was Elpitiya Walauwa in Gampola.